 Are denture adhesives safe?

-Because of health risks associated with dentures adhesives containing zinc, you will likely find zinc-free denture adhesives in the market.
-As a precaution, ask a dentist for the safety of your denture adhesives and pay attention to the zinc-free properties before buying any denture adhesive.
+As a precaution, ask a dentist about the safety of your denture adhesive and pay attention to the zinc-free properties before buying any.

 You may need denture adhesive: